Our Second Home is One of Our Best Investments

 I also saw an ad in the newspaper detailing the auction and advertising a preview weekend.
 We toured the grounds of the resort turned summer camp turned condo association.
 Some time near the peak of the housing market, a developer purchased the property and attempted to sell individual cabins for a premium price.
 Only a handful of units sold in a few years.
 The rest were to be auctioned off in a couple weeks to the highest bidders.

 While we had expressed little interest in a second home, this place was within ten miles of our home, on a picturesque recreational lake, with a bike path running right to and through the property.
-We could boat, bike, jog, or drive to this place.
+We could boat, bike (I like to bike), jog, or drive to this place.
 The cabins were in pretty rough shape, but we had recently built our home, so we knew go dependable tradesman who could do the work that would need to be done.

 My attitude towards owning a second home shifted when it appeared I might be able to score a really good deal.
 This frugal physician loves a good deal.